Talkamatic/dialogue-domain-descriptions/docs/dialog-domain-description-definition/domain/children/hint.md

 The `hint` parameter in a parameter set is presented to the user in case they reply to a question with an `icm:acc*neg` move, before the question is asked again.
 If there are more than one `hint` defined, they will be given in order, and when the last hint is reached, that hint will be repeated until the user answers the question.
 The children of a hint element can be any plan item, but it is recommended that the `inform` plan item is used, as this is the only one thoroughly tested.

 ## Examples
-### Hint elements
+### Two hint elements for wh-question

-Hints for giving two hints to the user if they say that they don't know the ingredient quantity question.
+Code for giving two hints to the user if they say that they don't know the ingredient quantity wh-question.

 ```xml
   <parameters predicate="ingredient_quantity">